tensorflow/tfjs-models/speech-commands/README.md

 ### Transfer learning

-**Transfer learning** refers to the process of using of a model trained previously on a dataset (say dataset A) on a different dataset (say dataset B).
+**Transfer learning** is the process of using a model trained previously on a dataset (say dataset A) on a different dataset (say dataset B).
-To achieve transfer learning, the model needs to be slightly modified and re-trained on dataset B. However, thanks to the training on the original dataset, the training on the new dataset takes much less time and computation resource, in addition to requiring a much smaller amount of data than the original training data.
+To achieve transfer learning, the model needs to be slightly modified and re-trained on dataset B. However, thanks to the training on the original dataset (A), the training on the new dataset (B) takes much less time and computational resource, in addition to requiring a much smaller amount of data than the original training data.
 The modification process involves removing the top (output) dense layer of the original model and keeping the "base" of the model.
 Due to its previous training, the base can be used as a good feature